Trout Being Trout: MLB's Quiet Superstar Spurns Spotlight to Stay with Angels

 However this all played out, you knew Trout would get the last laugh, because baseball's best player always does.
 Always.

-And as word of his reported record-smashing, jaw-dropping, Harper-topping 12-year, $430 million contract (confirmed to B/R by industry sources) with the Angels rocketed throughout the sports industry and social media landscape Tuesday morning, there was no doubt it was happening again.
+And as word of his reported record-smashing, jaw-dropping, Harper-topping 12-year, $426.5 million contract (according to B/R sources) with the Angels rocketed throughout the sports industry and social media landscape Tuesday morning, there was no doubt it was happening again.

 Chalk up this deal as the most Mike Trout thing ever.